 Divorce Litigation — Even when it’s amicable, divorce is rarely an easy process.
 Although some couples are able to complete a divorce without going to court, others require litigation to resolve disputes over child custody and support, asset distribution, alimony, and other issues that may arise.
 Same-sex couples, and even unmarried couples, also require this type of litigation, especially when children and/or shared assets are involved.

-Post Judgment Matters— Although divorce agreements are intended to be final, significant life changes may require the modification of certain court orders.
+Monmouth Post-Judgment Modification Lawyer — Although divorce agreements are intended to be final, significant life changes may require the modification of certain court orders.
 This is especially common with child support and alimony agreements when there is a permanent shift in one party’s financial circumstances.

 Our Monmouth County Divorce Lawyers Also Have Experience Helping Same-sex Couples Through Every Aspect of Divorce